spencerhochberg/polefx/devices/supported_pole.md

     </a>
   </div>

-1. Use a network cable to connect the Player to the pole.
+1. Use a network cable to connect the player to the pole.
-2. Plug in and power on the Player.
+2. Plug power supply into player.
 3. Wait about a minute for the system to boot.

 **Note:** When the pole gets power, it flashes a short purple section at the top.
+The pole will display a static pattern if there is no network connection.
 The full display is activated once the Player boots.